OpenLMIS/open-lmis/STYLE-GUIDE.md

 2. the automated source code checking mechanisms and associated rule-sets.

 The OpenLMIS style guide aims to help contributors to the project create quality contributions and also as an automated check to ensure that the review process can proceed efficiently.
-To do this this guide has two main sections: the first is a set of rules that every contribution may be tested against and mechanisms for tracking the project's compliance automatically.
-The second expands upon some of the intentions behind the OpenLMIS principles for to influence better design and implementation of OpenLMIS features.
+To that end, this guide has two main sections: the first is a set of rules that every contribution may be tested against and mechanisms for tracking the project's compliance automatically.
+The second expands upon some of the intentions behind the OpenLMIS principles to influence better design and implementation of OpenLMIS features.

 Often the state of the code-base is far from the outlined ideals.
 This presents us with the opportunity to improve upon the current state of the project while recording lessons learned here and through the developer forums.
-In that vain this guide is in no way meant to be exhaustive and further discussion is welcomed on the developer forums.
+In that vein, this guide is in no way meant to be exhaustive and further discussion is welcomed on the developer forums.

 ## Principles